-Founded by businessman Carl Kiel in 1960, the company grew, and Pence’s father, Edward, rose to corporate vice president.
+Founded as an oil distributor by businessman Carl Kiel in 1960, the company expanded into the gas station business.
+Pence’s father, Edward, joined in the early years and, by the mid-1970s, rose to corporate vice president.

 Mike Pence says he worked for the business — which mostly operated under the name Tobacco Road — starting at age 14.
 But it was his brother who took over after Edward Pence’s 1988 death and eventually became president.

-By the early 2000s, Kiel Bros. was swimming in debt as industry consolidation and low gas prices sapped profit margins.
+By the early 2000s, Kiel Bros. was swimming in debt as industry consolidation and low gas prices stretched profit margins to the brink.
 The business racked up environmental fines and closed stores.
 In June 2004, Greg Pence resigned as the company filed for bankruptcy.

 “The oil and gas industry changed rapidly in the 1990s and early 2000s, and many small, independent companies like Kiel Brothers were not able to survive,” said Gillaspie, Greg Pence’s spokeswoman.